fbpx Skip to content

 3. Open the Airway: Slightly tilt the person’s head back, placing one hand on their forehead and lifting their chin with two fingers of your hand.
 This straightens the airway and expands it for breathing.

-4. Check for Breathing: Lean closer, examining the individual’s chest for any signs of breathing.
+4. Check for Breathing: Lean closer, examining the person’s chest for any signs of breathing.
 Listen for breath sounds and feel for any airflow on your cheek.
 Do not spend more than 10 seconds in this process; if the person is not breathing or only gasping, they need immediate CPR.

-5. Initiate CPR: When the person is unresponsive and not breathing, immediately commence cardiopulmonary resuscitation (CPR).
+5. Initiate CPR: When the person is unresponsive and not breathing, immediately start cardiopulmonary resuscitation (CPR).
 Place the heel of one hand at the center of the chest, slightly above the lower half of the sternum.
 Put your other hand on top of the first, interlocking your fingers.
 Keep your arms straight and position your shoulders directly over your hands.
 Execute chest compressions by pressing down firmly and swiftly at about 100-120 compressions per minute.
 Allow the chest to recoil fully between compressions.

 6. Search for the Object: After 30 compressions, uncover the person’s mouth and carefully search for any visible blockages.
 If you spot the object causing the choking, try a gentle sweep with your fingers to remove it.
 Avoid blind finger sweeps or forceful maneuvers that could push the obstruction deeper.